zeinaabuaisheh/NetworkX_Graph_Edit_Distance/README.md

 ## Inputs

 The inputs of this code are graphs whose format is [GXL](http://www.gupro.de/GXL/Introduction/background.html).
-The selected dataset here is called GREC and can be downloaded from [here](https://iapr-tc15.greyc.fr/IAM/download-the-iam-graph-database.html).
+The first selected dataset in this repository is called GREC and can be downloaded from [here](https://iapr-tc15.greyc.fr/IAM/download-the-iam-graph-database.html).
+Note that the GREC cost function is defined in ```grec_cost_functions.py```

 ## Run the Code: